Estimated read time2 min read

 57 seconds: How much faster Styles ran per mile in Berlin compared to Tokyo.

-4 is official chip time: How far Styles was off from achieving the Boston Marathon qualifying standard of 2:55:00.
+4 minutes, 13 seconds: How far Styles was off from achieving the Boston Marathon qualifying standard of 2:55:00.

 2,245th: Styles’s finishing place out of more than 48,000 participants (top 4.7 percent).